tapjs/tapjs/readme.markdown

   whenever a failed test point is encountered.

-- `omitVersion` boolean which is `false` by default and will cause the parser to ignore `TAP version 13` lines.
+- `omitVersion` boolean which is `false` by default and will cause the parser to ignore `TAP version 13` or `TAP version 14` lines.
   Version lines in subtests cause problems with some parsers, so they are always ignored.

 - `passes` boolean which is false by default and will add "passes" property for that contains the result of all passed tests